Mohini: Relationship with Shiva

 The Tamil text Kanda Puranam narrates about the birth of Shasta identified with Aiyanar.
 The text tells just before the tale that Vishnu is Shiva's Shakti (wife and power) Parvati in a male form.
 The legend begins with Shiva's request and Vishnu's agreement to show his illusionary Mohini form, that he assumed for the distribution of amrita.
 Shiva falls in love with Mohini and proposes a union with her.
 Mohini-Vishnu declines saying that union of two men was unfruitful.
-Shiva informs Mohini-Vishnu that he was just one of forms of his Shakti ("female consort").
+Shiva informs Mohini-Vishnu that he was one of the forms of his Shakti ("female consort").
 Thereafter, their union resulted in the birth of a dark boy with red locks, who was named Hariharaputra.
 Further, he was also known as Shasta and Aiyannar.

 In the Agni Purana, as the enchanted Shiva follows Mohini, drops of his semen fall on the ground and become lingas, Shiva's symbols.
 His seed also generates the monkey-god Hanuman, who helps Vishnu's avatar Rama in his fight against Ravana in the Ramayana.
 The Shiva Purana says that by the mere glimpse of Mohini, Shiva spurts out his seed.
 The seed was collected and poured into the ear of Añjanā, who gave birth to Hanuman, the incarnation of Shiva.
 The latter is retold in the Thai and Malaysian version of the Ramayana.
 Though Hanuman springs from Shiva's seed, he is also considered as a combined son of Vishnu and Shiva.

 The Buddhist version of the Bhasmasura tale continues with Shiva (Ishvara) asking the female-Vishnu, who is seated on a swing, to marry him.
 She asks Shiva to get the permission of his wife Umayangana to take her home.
 Shiva returns with Umayangana's consent to find the female-Vishnu pregnant, who sends him back to get permission to bring a pregnant woman home.
 When he returns, a child is born and female-Vishnu is pregnant again.
 She requests Shiva to seek approval to bring a pregnant woman with a child home.
 This happens six more times.
 Finally, Shiva brings Umayangana with him to witness the miraculous woman.
 Vishnu then returns to his male form.
 Umayangana embraces the six youngest children merging them into the six-headed Skanda, while the eldest, named Aiyanayaka ("eldest brother") remains intact.
 Aiyanayaka is identified with Aiyanar.

-The rare instance where an "explicit, male homosexual act" is suggested is in a Telugu text where when Shiva is busy lovemaking with Mohini-Vishnu, the latter returns to his original form and still the lovemaking continues.
+The rare instance where an "explicit, male homosexual act" is suggested is found in a Telugu text.
+In this version, when Shiva is copulating with Mohini, Mohini reverts to Vishnu.
+Shiva, unable to differentiate because of the naturally curvaceous form of Vishnu, who was also still unclad, continued copulating.